bitfocus/companion-module-analogway-awj/README.md

 ### 2.4.0 (2024 upcoming)
-* Feature: add compatibility with LivePremier software version 4.x Although this feature itself is not a breaking change, unfortunately some AWJ paths have been changed by Analog Way with LivePremier v4 and if you upgrade to v4 from an earlier version and use such a path, you will have to adjust your actions or feedbacks.
+* Feature: add compatibility with LivePremier software version 4.x Although this feature itself is not a breaking change, unfortunately many AWJ paths have been changed by Analog Way with LivePremier v4 and if you upgrade to v4 from an earlier version and use such a path, you will have to adjust your actions or feedbacks.
     Affected:
     - Send custom AWJ replace command
     - Send custom AWJ get command